 Also, don’t confuse “type” ratings with “special training.”

 NOTE: “type” ratings mean different things in the international community.
-Europe and Australia almost always requires you to get checked out in every aircraft you fly.
+Europe and Australia almost always require you to get checked out in every aircraft you fly.

 It all depends!
 Know the difference.